LukeMS/keltor/rst/index.rst

 **House Head**: Count Fularrd Soson Helot

-**Power Base**: Most holdings in Mostor
+**Power Base**: Most holdings in `Mostor`_

 The Helot line is one of the few Houses that has a strong streak of arcane magic in its family tree.
 This has been as much of a detriment as not.
 While there are some excellent advantages to being a mage, too many people still associate magic with the Savage Time.
-As a result, Helot has difficulty expanding their influence much beyond Mostor.
+As a result, Helot has difficulty expanding their influence much beyond `Mostor`_.
 Both House Roesoon and House Morgain have some influence with Helot but they have managed to avoid formal oaths of allegiance to either.

 Kuntarr